LucasGerosa/n-back-python/README.md

 ## Audio files
 Thanks to the University of Iowa for providing the audio files.
 The files are available at https://theremin.music.uiowa.edu/

 The program can work with custom audio files.
-Just make sure to put them in the input folder under the correct instrument folder.
+Just make sure to put them in the input folder under the correct instrument folder, and make sure they're named correctly.